 Keep in mind that you can only partially consent to your child’s initial IEP.
 Once an IEP is place, you can still revoke your consent.
 But if you do so, the entire IEP ends, and your child is treated as a general education student.

 To give partial consent to an IEP, you need to do so in writing to the school.

 One way to do this is to write on the IEP signature page that you partially consent and then attach an addendum that explains your disagreement.
 Here’s what you can write on the signature page:

 I consent to the implementation of this IEP except for the items listed on Addendum A, attached to this IEP.
 My partial consent does not mean that I agree that this IEP provides my child a

 .
 I reserve the right to challenge the appropriateness of the entire IEP as well as any of the items listed in Addendum A.

 Another way to disagree is to simply mark up the IEP with notes.
 But using an addendum gives you more space to write.
 And it can be clearer and easier for others to read.

-Your addendum should list every area of disagreement, not just services or accommodations.
-For example, if you disagree with any statements in the IEP or with something that happened during the IEP team meetings, list it here.
-You can also list any services from a previous IEP that the school took away.
+disagree with the school’s evaluation results.
+Or with statements in the IEP or something that happened during an IEP meeting.
 If for some reason you can’t attach the addendum, then mail it to the school with a cover letter.